 Savannah, GA - Since 2000, the Port of Savannah has been one of the fastest growing seaports in the U.S. Thanks to the easy access available to major cities like Atlanta, Orlando & Charlotte, the Port of Savannah is a key port for the importation of retail goods.
 Major retailers like Target and IKEA even have their own warehouses at the Georgia port.

-Charleston, SC – The Port of Charleston ships to more than 140 different countries across the world and is another major importer/exporter on the East Coast with ties to cargo transport that go back hundreds of years.
+Charleston, SC - The Port of Charleston ships to more than 140 different countries around the world and is another major importer/exporter on the East Coast with ties to cargo transport that go back hundreds of years.
 Thanks to the easy access provided to the Atlantic Ocean from the port, it has long been a major U.S. seaport, handling millions of dollars of cargo on a daily basis.

-New York/New Jersey – The busiest and largest port on the East Coast, the Port of New York/New Jersey is the third largest sea port in the United States.
+New York/New Jersey - The busiest and largest port on the East Coast, the Port of New York/New Jersey is the third largest seaport in the United States.
 With yearly cargo values that approach $200 billion, the port is also one of the most valuable trade routes in the world, providing access to a large and influential consumer market.

 Philadelphia - A port city since the early days of colonization, the Port of Philadelphia long reigned as the center of commerce and trade during the early years of U.S. settlement.
 The East Coast port, which is situated on the border of Philadelphia side of the Delaware River across from New Jersey, is one of the most prominent on the eastern seaboard.